Tyrone Junior Football Championship

-The Tyrone Junior Football Club Championship (known for sponsorship reasons as the LCC Group Tyrone Junior Football Club Championship) is an annual Gaelic football competition contested by lower-tier Tyrone GAA clubs.
+The Tyrone Junior Football Club Championship (known for sponsorship reasons as the Connollys of Moy Tyrone Junior Football Club Championship) is an annual Gaelic football competition contested by lower-tier Tyrone GAA clubs.
 The Tyrone County Board of the Gaelic Athletic Association has organised it since 1904.

-In 2022, the Irish Independent said of Tyrone's football championship: "Tyrone can rightly lay claim to [be] the most competitive... of them all".

-Stewartstown Harps are the title holders (2022) defeating Aghaloo O'Neills in the Final.
+Clogher Éire Óg are the title holders (2025) defeating Drumragh Sarsfields by 1-21 to 0-12 in the final on 18 October 2025.

 History

-The first tournament was held in 1904 and Coalisland won that by defeating Killyclogher in the final.
+The first tournament was held in 1904 and Coalisland Owen Roes won that by defeating Dungannon Emmets in the final.

-The trophy given to the winning club was renamed as the Pat D'Arcy Cup in 2018.
+The trophy given to the winning club was renamed as the Pat Darcy Cup in 2018.

 From 2018, all championship games have been streamed live on Tyrone TV.

 Honours

-The trophy presented to the winners is the Pat D'Arcy Cup.
+The trophy presented to the winners is the Pat Darcy Cup.

+Pat Darcy was from the Tattyreagh club and was a former Chairman of the Tyrone County Board from 2004-2009.

 The winners of the Tyrone Junior Football Championship qualify to represent their county in the Ulster Junior Club Football Championship.
-They often do well there, winning It on numerous occasions.
+They often do well there, winning it on numerous occasions:- Rock (2007, 2014, 2016), Stewartstown (2004, 2022), Greencastle (2006) and Derrytresk (2011).

 The winners can, in turn, go on to play in the All-Ireland Junior Club Football Championship.
+Greencastle in 2007 are the only Tyrone club to have won the All-Ireland Junior Club Football Championship.

-The winners also gain promotion to Division 2 of the Tyrone All-County Football league for the following season, regardless of their final standing in the Division 3 league that year.
+The winners also gain promotion to Division 2 of the Tyrone All-County Football League for the following season, regardless of their final standing in the Division 3 league that year.
 Therefore as the winners compete in the Tyrone Intermediate Football Championship the following year, the holders do not defend their title.